mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ----------------------------------------------------------------------------------------------------
-( How To: 3 of 3 ) Delete "Add Panel", "Remove Panel" and "Remove Applets, etc" Functions Entirely...
+( How To: 3 of 3 ) Delete "Add Panel", "Remove Panel" and "Remove Applets, etc" Functions Entirely
-YOU REALLY GOTTA DO THESE FOR THE UNBREAKABILITY/STABILITY ...<br>
+*** YOU REALLY GOTTA DO THESE FOR THE UNBREAKABILITY/STABILITY
 ----------------------------------------------------------------------------------------------------